Do Washingtonians Cheat on Wordle More Than Most? | Washingtonian (DC)

 Could Wordle — the simple yet wildly popular five-letter word game — be putting DC’s brainpower to shame?
 According to a new study by WordFinderX, it is.
 Cheating on Wordle is at an all-time high, according to the study, and Washingtonians are some of the worst offenders.

 If you have somehow escaped the Wordle craze and don’t know how it works, users have six attempts to guess each day’s secret word, but for some DC players, that’s proven a bit too challenging.
 In the lineup of guilty parties, the District ranks fourth when reviewing data from Google Trends for the search “today’s Wordle”—which, yes, could be how some find the game but also leads to sites that reveal the word of the day.
-Virginia is even worse–the state is tied for second in searches for the day’s answer, according to WordFinderX.
-The states with the most searches are, in order:
+Besides DC, here are the states with the most searches, in order:

 - New Hampshire

-- Rhode Island and Virginia (tied)
+- Rhode Island and Vermont (tied)*

 - Washington, DC

-Note: * This story has been corrected since its original posting.
-The article originally said that Rhode Island was tied with Virginia for second place, but it is Rhode Island and Vermont that were tied for second.